bdsim-collaboration/pybdsim/docs/source/fieldmaps.rst

     # convert to numpy array
     data2 = _np.array(data2)

-    # loop order is actually x, then z - ie x varies first, so xyzt, so flip=False
+    # array structure is z is outer dimension, then x - we need it the other way
+    # around, so we use flip=True when constructing the field instance
-    g = pybdsim.Field.Field2D(data2, flip=False, secondColumn='Z')
+    g = pybdsim.Field.Field2D(data2, flip=True, secondColumn='Z')
-    # this will write out a file identical to the first one
+    # this will write out a file identical to the very first one
     g.Write('2dexample_loopOrder_for_zx.dat')
     # this will write out a file identical to the second one
     g.Write('2dexample_loopOrder_for_zx_tzyx.dat', writeLoopOrderReversed=True)